kobsio/kobs/docs/resources/kubernetes-resources.md

 !!! note
     Ensure that the satellite has enough permissions to retrieve all these resources from the Kubernetes API server.
 If you are using the [Helm chart](../getting-started/installation//helm.md) or [Kustomize](../getting-started/installation/kustomize.md) to install kobs, it will automatically create the correct Cluster Role and Cluster Role Binding, so that you can view, but not edit all these resources.

-On the Kubernetes Resources page in kobs you can view all the resources available in you clusters.
+On the Kubernetes Resources page in kobs you can view all the resources available in your clusters.
 You can filter the list by clusters, namespaces and resources.
 You can also specify a label or field selector.

 ![Resources](assets/resources.png)

 By selecting an item in the table, you can view more details for this resource.
-All the details can be found in the overview tab.
+All the details can be found in the "Overview" tab.

 ![Resources Overview](assets/resources-overview.png)